Configuration Parameters

 Features

-Strings from a file, specified in a section of AllMatch type, are used for the case-insensitive search for the exact string match.
+Strings from a file specified in the section of the AllMatch type are used in a case-insensitive search to find a full match.

-Strings of a file, specified in a section of the Mask type, are considered as masks (wildcards).
-Masks can be considered as a simplified version of regular expressions that contain standard and special characters.
-Matching the strings with the masks is implemented case-insensitively.
+Strings of a file specified in the section of the Mask type are treated as masks (wildcards).
+Masks can be considered a simplified version of regular expressions containing special characters besides standard ones.
+Comparing the strings with the masks is case-insensitive.
 Masks can contain the following special characters and expressions:

 *—any character sequence;

-[<character set>]—a character that does not match any symbol from the set (for example, [!cab]);
+[!<character set>]—any character that does not match any character from the set (for example, [!cab]);

-A mask that matches a substring must contain the substring surrounded by the “*” symbols (e.g., *host*).
-If you need to specify one of the special characters, you need to escape character with the backslash: \[, \], \*, \?.
+A mask matching some substring must cover a search substring surrounded by “*” characters (e.g., *host*).
+If you need to specify one of special characters, you need to escape such character with the backslash: \[, \], \*, \?.
 If needed, the backslash can be escaped as well: \\.
-Escape of any other characters does not make any sense, e.g. the string \a\b\c\*\d\?\\ will be converted to the abc*d?\ string.
-Mask examples:
+There is no need to escape any other characters, e.g. the \a\b\c\*\d\?\\ string will be converted to the abc*d?\ string.
+Examples of masks:

 #Matches the “name” string exactly